By Katharine A. Phillips, MD

 Assessing Insight in BDD

-About one-third of patients with BDD currently have absent insight (delusional BDD beliefs), and about three-quarters have absent insight (delusional beliefs) or poor insight.
+About one-third of patients with BDD currently have absent insight (delusional BDD beliefs).
+About three-quarters have absent insight (delusional beliefs) or poor insight.
 Prior to treatment, fewer than 5% of patients have excellent insight.
 Differences in level of insight is one of the best-demonstrated differences between BDD and OCD.
 (An example of insight in OCD is how convinced the patient is that the house will actually burn down if the stove is not checked 30 times.)
 In contrast to BDD, fewer than 5% of OCD subjects have delusional OCD beliefs, and a majority have excellent or good insight.
 When assessing insight dimensionally (e.g., with the Brown Assessment of Beliefs Scale), mean level of insight in BDD is typically in the poor range, whereas mean level of insight in OCD is typically in the good to fair range.

 It is important to recognize that patients with delusional BDD beliefs should be diagnosed with BDD, not with a psychotic disorder such as delusional disorder, schizophrenia, or “other specified psychotic disorder.”
-All available evidence indicates that delusional BDD and nondelusional BDD are similar across a large number of validators.
+All available evidence indicates that delusional BDD and nondelusional BDD are similar across a large number of validators and are the same disorder.
 Importantly, delusional BDD responds as well to serotonin-reuptake inhibitor (SRI) monotherapy as nondelusional BDD does, with a majority of patients in both groups experiencing significant improvement with an SRI alone.
 Thus, it is recommended that patients with delusional BDD be treated with an SRI, not with antipsychotic monotherapy.
 In addition, most studies have found that level of insight improves with SRI treatment, including in patients with delusional BDD.
 The efficacy of neuroleptic (antipsychotic) augmentation of an SRI – in particular, for patients with delusional BDD — has not been adequately studied.
 Clinical experience suggests that certain atypical (second-generation) neuroleptics, such as aripiprazole, can be efficacious as SRI augmenters; studies of this strategy are needed.

 Another psychotic symptom that is common in BDD is delusions of reference – i.e., complete conviction that other people are taking special notice of the patient in a negative way because of how they look (for example, staring or laughing at them).
 Other types of psychotic symptoms are very rarely a symptom of BDD, and thus the presence of such symptoms should prompt the clinician to look for the presence of a comorbid psychotic disorder.

 When determining level of insight it is best to elicit a global belief about all of the perceived defect(s) combined (for example, “I look ugly”) rather than a belief about a specific body area (for example, “My hair is really stringy”).
-The reason is that patients typically have multiple appearance concerns; even those with only one concern may develop new concerns over time or experience remission of prior concerns, so it is best not to base the assessment on just one body area .
+The reason is that patients typically have multiple appearance concerns.
+Even those with only one concern may develop new concerns over time or experience remission of prior concerns, so it is best not to base the assessment on just one body area .